A collaborative and reflective approach to therapy, helping you make sense of emotional and relational patterns and move toward meaningful change.

 Exploring the thoughts and rhythms that shape your sleep, to help restore rest more naturally.

-A non-judgemental space to understand your relationship with substances and what may sit beneath it.
+A non-judgmental space to understand your relationship with substances and the experiences that may drive it.

 Skills-based strategies to help manage intense emotions, build adaptive coping, and navigate relationships more effectively.